tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## Schnorr multi-signatures

 For a multisignature, there are multiple parties and single signature.
 Every participant needs to contribute to produce the signature.
-The formulation of a multisignature involves taking the sum of all components-thus all nonces and *s* values result in the formulation of a multisignature.
+The formulation of a multisignature involves taking the sum of all components; thus all nonces and *s* values result in the formulation of a multisignature.

 $$
 s=Σs(i)